Food-Truck-TrackR-Build-Week/back-end/README.md

 DELETE /api/trucks/:truckId/menu/:menuItemId - restricted, removes the `menuItem` with the given menuItemId

-POST /api/trucks/:id/customerRatings - restricted, adds a `customerRating` to the `truck` with the given id
+POST /api/trucks/:truckId/customerRatings/:dinerId - restricted, adds (or replaces) a `customerRating` for the `truck` with the given truckId associated with the diner with the given dinerId

 - `req.body`: `customerRating` is required
 - returns the `customerRating` added to the `truck`

-DELETE /api/trucks/:truckId/customerRatings/:ratingId - restricted, deletes the `customerRating` with the given ratingId from the `truck` with the given truckId

 POST /api/menus/:id - restricted, adds a `menuItem` to the `menu` with the given id